Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: AMRF sample of WD+MS binaries

 \section{AMRF sample of WD+MS binaries}

 We apply the same cuts to mock binary catalogs as were applied to the NSS catalog by \citet{Shahaf2024MNRAS}.
 We first calculate the AMRF, $\mathcal{A}$:

 where $\alpha$ is the angular photocentric semi-major axis, $\varpi$ is the parallax, $M_1$ is the primary mass, and $P_{\rm orb}$ is the orbital period.
-This can be rewritten in terms of the mass ratio, $q$, and G-band flux ratio, $\mathcal{S}$, of the system:
+The AMFRF can be rewritten in terms of the mass ratio, $q$, and G-band flux ratio, $\mathcal{S}$, of the system:

 where the ratios are defined as the photometric secondary over primary.

 Gaia provides constraints on all parameters in equation \ref{eqn:AMRF_1}. \citet{Shahaf2024MNRAS} obtained primary mass estimates from the \texttt{binary\_masses} catalog \citep{GaiaCollaboration2023A&A}, while they calculated $\alpha$ from the Thiele-Innes coefficients reported in the \texttt{nss\_two\_body\_orbit} catalog.